Looking for activities, attractions and things to do in Bakewell? Read on…

 In all honestly, my kids don’t really like Bakewell Puddings (and neither do I… shhhhhh!)
 But the bakeries offer lots of alternative cakes and treats if you also fall into this category.

-2. Let off steam at Bakewell Recreation Ground
+3. Let off steam at Bakewell Recreation Ground

-There’s a huge recreation ground for kicking a ball around and generally letting off some steam.
+If you’re visiting Bakewell with kids, there’s a huge recreation ground for kicking a ball around and generally letting off some steam.
 It’s a fab place to bring a picnic (including treats picked up from the bakery).

 Here you will also find two tennis courts, a cricket pitch, a marked football pitch, and a fantastic playground complete with outdoor splash area for a warm summers day.
 The splash play area is open 1 April to 1 September and available 7 days a week 10 am to 5 pm with a one hour break (12.30 – 1.30).

-3. Visit the outdoor and livestock market
+4. Visit the outdoor and livestock market

 Bargains galore are on offer every Monday at the bustling outdoor market.
 Give the kids a shopping list and allow them to shop for all the items (amount of supervision will obviously depend on the child and their age).